RobertJ1102/smr-ai-blog/index.md

 AI and ML refer to technologies that enable machines to learn and detect patterns and use these to make decisions and self-learn over time.
 Machine Learning is a subset of AI focused on developing algorithms that focus on learning from data without being given specific instructions like code ("Artificial Intelligence" 7).
 AI traditionally focuses on performing tasks that usually require a human.
 Both technologies require massive amounts of data and “training,” which takes a lot of computational processing power.
 When a model is trained, it means taking millions or billions of data points and running them through slews of mathematical formulas to adjust weights and biases, which, when given inputs, will possibly generate some desired output.
 The math for training comes in the form of matrix multiplication, which can be performed effectively by devices like Graphics Processing Units (GPUs) and Tensor Processing Units (TPUs).
 These devices use an extreme amount of energy and are usually needed to run for long periods of time.
 To put this into perspective, Meta’s AI Llama 3 took roughly 7.7 million GPU hours just to pretrain (Meta).
 In terms of energy, this is the equivalent of approximately 5.4 million kWH or enough power to support over 500 average US homes for a year.

-</p>
 As AI technology progresses, the energy demands will also continue to increase.
-According to _MarketWatch_, AI data centers alone are estimated to consume around 8 terawatt hours (TWH) in 2024.
+According to <i>MarketWatch</i>, AI data centers alone are estimated to consume around 8 terawatt hours (TWH) in 2024.
 They predict the number to skyrocket to 652 TWH by 2030.
 The following graph highlights the exponential estimate for energy consumption.

+</p>

 <div style="text-align: center;">
   <img src="https://github.com/RobertJ1102/smr-ai-blog/blob/main/assets/Images/image1.png?raw=true" alt="Image1">